| | | | | | | | |

 • 1 garlic clove, halved

-• 1/4 teaspoon freshly ground white or black pepper
+• ¼ tsp freshly ground white or black pepper

-• Freshly chopped parsley or thyme leaves for garnish, optional
+• Freshly chopped parsley or thyme leaves (optional), for garnish

 Instructions

-• Prep the Dish and Oven: Preheat the oven to 325°F. Rub a small baking dish (about 2-quart or 8-inch square) with the cut sides of the garlic clove, then grease generously with the butter.
+• Preheat the oven to 325°F. Rub a small baking dish (about 2-quart or 8-inch square) with the cut sides of the garlic clove, then grease generously with the butter.

-• Slice the Potatoes: Peel and thinly slice the potatoes to 1/8 inch thick using a knife or mandoline.
+• Peel and thinly slice the potatoes to 1/8 inch thick using a knife or mandoline.
 Do not rinse or soak the slices—potato starch helps thicken the cream naturally.

 Thinly sliced potatoes in a stainless steel bowl.

-• Heat the Cream: In a small saucepan, combine the heavy cream, nutmeg, salt, and pepper.
+• In a small saucepan, combine the heavy cream, nutmeg, salt, and pepper.
 Add the halved garlic clove.
 Warm gently over medium-low heat until steaming (do not boil).
 Reduce the heat to low and simmer for 2 to 3 minutes; remove from the heat and discard the garlic.

 Creamy milk with cinnamon sprinkled on top in a small blue saucepan.